YipengHu/MPHY0043/docs/dev_tools.md

 Anaconda can be used on Linux (inc. on ChromeOS), Windows and MacOS.
 Please follow the [official installation instructions](https://docs.anaconda.com/anaconda/install/) for individual machines.

 ### ii.
 Create a conda environment
 After installing Anaconda, one needs to set up the environment with additional libraries.
 The simplest way to install the useful packages is to use the Anaconda Prompt for Windows, or in a terminal window for macOS or Linux.
-Creatie a new `mphy0043` environment:
+Create a new `mphy0043` environment:
 ```bash
 conda create --name mphy0043 tensorflow==2.9
 ```